piotrwoch/Xeneta/README.md

 3) pip install flask_uploads
 4) pip install PyGreSQL

+API endpoints:
+(send a request with no parameters to see a description of available parameters)

+/avgprice      - checking the avg price between orig & dest ports, or ports in the same slug/region /upload_price  - upload an individual price
+/upload        - batch upload form

 Open questions:

 1) Re: "GET" reqs, pt.4: It was not specified if "following the